Cyprus Permanent Residence

 Cyprus, with an area of 9,251 km² and coordinates at 35°N and 33°E, lies at the crossroads of Europe, Africa and Asia at the crux of the busy shipping and air routes linking the three continents.

 Cyprus has a pleasant Mediterranean climate with year-round sunshine.
 Stunning coastlines, golden sandy beaches and clear blue waters, coexist in harmony with glorious mountains of wild natural beauty and peaceful, picturesque villages.
-Cyprus’ famous beaches have been awarded with 57 Blue Flags in 2015, ranking the island first in the EU for the tenth consecutive year, including three records:
+A total of 76 beaches and 2 marinas in Cyprus have been awarded Blue Flag status in the year 2024.

 Cypriots are known worldwide for their genuine and sincere hospitality and friendliness.
 Like Cypriot culture, Cypriot cuisine is an amalgamation of different influences from Greece, the Mediterranean region and the island’s previous conquerors.